 Step 4: Cook Em Up!

 Now is the time to cook!
-Place your meatballs on the grill grate of your smoker and let them cook for about 30-45 minutes until they reach an internal temperature of 165°F.
+Place your meatballs on the grill grate of your smoker and cook for 30-45 minutes, until they reach an internal temperature of 165°F.

 Step 5: Add The Marinara Sauce